 The ancient Greek site of Taormina and the Valley of the Temples are a major point of interest on the island as well.
-It’s probably a bit too hot for July, but if you are visiting in June or September, it will be quite the perfect spot to explore that side of Italy as well.
+It’s probably a bit too hot for July, but if you are visiting in June or September, it will be quite the perfect spot to explore that side of Southern Italy as well.

 Starting from the 1960ies Italian beach towns became a tourist magnet.
 Almost every European family who could afford it drove down to the Adria in summer to experience blond sand beaches, blue water, and pizza & pasta galore.
 For the generation of my grandparents, Rimini evoked the same feeling as the fabulous destinations in South East Asia or the Caribbeans might today.